Where We Be

 enjoying themselves, and we thought they were actually quite

-good -- especially the older male dancer shown in the picture to
+good -- especially the older male dancer and his partner shown at

 We're relieved to say we have a comfortable apartment for the